jpwhite4/xdmod-supremm/8.0/supremm-processing-install.md

 A MongoDB database instance must be installed and running.
 See the [MongoDB install guide](supremm-mongo) for instructions.

 ## RPM Installation

+The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) repository.
+This repository can be added with this command for CentOS:

+    # yum install epel-release

 An RPM package for Centos 7 is [available for download](https://github.com/ubccr/supremm/releases/latest)